coleifer/peewee/docs/peewee/api.rst

     .. py:attribute:: mmap_size

-        Get or set the mmap_size pragma.
+        Get or set the mmap_size pragma for the current connection.

     .. py:attribute:: page_size